Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Results and Discussion

-The $\Delta H_\textrm{D}$ has the value of $-0.248$ eV/atom and $-0.010$ eV/atom for the decomposition of Cs$_8$Ag$_4$In$_4$Cl$_{24}$ into binary and ternary compounds, respectively.
+The $\Delta H_\textrm{D}$ has the value of $-2.48$ eV/f.u. and $-0.10$ eV/f.u. for the decomposition of Cs$_8$Ag$_4$In$_4$Cl$_{24}$ into binary and ternary compounds, respectively.
 These negative values confirm that the perovskite Cs$_8$Ag$_4$In$_4$Cl$_{24}$ is stable.
-We have found that all the selected elements for sublattice mixing are stable with respect to the decomposition into binary compounds (see Table S1).
-However, for ternary decomposition pathway, Co(II), Ni(II), and Cu(II) are not stable (see Figure~\ref{fig_stable}c).
-This may be attributed to the smaller size of these cations that are unable to accommodate two octahedra with Cl$_6$.
-Note that Ni(II) and Cu(II) have the lowest octahedral factor (see Table S1).
-Also, Cu(I) and Ga(III) are less stable than pristine (see Figure~\ref{fig_stable}c).
+We have found that all the selected elements for sublattice mixing are stable with respect to the decomposition into binary compounds (see Table S2 in SI).
+However, for ternary decomposition pathway, Co(II), Ni(II), and Cu(II) are not stable (see Fig.~\ref{fig_stable}(c), where shaded region indicates the stable compounds, i.e., $\Delta H_\textrm{D}<0$).
+This may be attributed to the smaller size of these cations that are unable to accommodate two octahedra with Cl$_6$, and the lowest octahedral factor of Ni(II) and Cu(II) (see Table S2 in SI).
+Also, Cu(I) and Ga(III) are less stable than pristine (see Fig.~\ref{fig_stable}(c)).
+Moreover, we have noticed that Cu(I) is not stable at all (as positive value of $\Delta H_\textrm{D}$ = 0.32 eV/f.u. (see Table~\ref{tbl1})) when it has fully replaced the Ag, i.e., for 100\% substitution, which is in agreement with previous studies~\cite{doi:10.1002/anie.201705113}.
+It is only stable for 25\% substitution.
+Therefore, it is concluded that, if the difference between sizes of the substitutional cations/anion and pristine's cations/anion is large, then that configuration would become unstable on increment in concentration.